rdegges/rdegges-www/content/2014/my-startup-a-retrospective.md

 ![Heart Sketch][]

-I'm happy to report that as of two weeks ago, we brought on our first new OpenCNAM hire: [Avery Max][].
+I'm happy to report that as of two weeks ago, OpenCNAM brought on its first new
+hire: [Avery Max][].
 Avery is going to be 100% dedicated to OpenCNAM and will be launching all of the awesome features I didn't get a chance to release, and making the product a lot better in the coming months.

-In the two years since OpenCNAM started, we've served up billions of API requests, brought on thousands of new (and happy!) customers, and made the Caller ID industry a little bit better.
+In the two years since OpenCNAM started, we've served up tons of API requests, brought on thousands of new (and happy!) customers, and made the Caller ID industry a little bit better.

-I'm super proud of everything that's been done over the past few years, and can't wait to see how the product develops over the next few years (*there are lots of amazing things in the pipeline*).
+I'm super proud of everything that's been done over the past few years, and can't wait to see how the product develops over the next few years.

 ## Retrospective (the Good)